 Bird, on the other hand, was one of the more unassuming stars in NBA history.
-He was soft-spoken and stoic.
+He was comparatively soft-spoken (off the court, at least) and stoic.
 He expressed little interest in how fans and pundits injected race into conversations about his play.
 But he was seen by many as the "Great White Hope," sent to reclaim white dominance in a league that, for many people, had been too black for too long.

 This conflict was impossible to ignore.
 Fans and reporters filtered the stylish, showy aura that defined Johnson's Lakers through a racial lens.
 The L.A. squad was a bunch of showboats, they said.
 Their style was "playground," "urban," "black."
 It was constantly contrasted with the hard-edged persona projected by Bird's Celtics, who pundits described using thinly-veiled racial dog whistles for white people, like "blue collar" and "hard-working."